ootbingo/oot-bingo-generator/doc/GENERATOR.md

 the generator takes, you're in the right place.
 Sometimes there's a reference to a function in the code, but you don't need to read along with the code to follow this document.

-At the end of each section you will find an example illustrating what just has been explained with actual numbers.
+At the end of each section, you will find an example illustrating has just been explained with actual numbers.
 The examples are consistent between sections and are all based on the same seed.

 In the code of the generator, a 5x5 bingo board is represented as an array of 25 squares.
 The generator aims to populate